A Guide to the Numbers

 - Ash measures the amount of mineral content that remains in the flour after milling.
 A whole wheat flour which contains all of the wheat berry or kernel will have a high ash of 1.50 or so.
 When the wheat kernel is milled, the heart of the kernel, or endosperm, makes up the majority of a white flour.
 The further away the miller mills from the endosperm, the higher the ash content.
 Generally speaking, a lower ash content is preferable, since it means that the flour is the purest and closer to the heart of the wheat kernel.
 Our experience guides us to specify the appropriate ash for a given flour based upon the desired baking characteristics.

 - The majority of states have required enrichment since the 1940's in all bread and all-purpose flours.
-An enriched flour contains niacin, thiamin, iron and riboflavin, the B vitamins and minerals which have been determined to aid in the prevention of diseases like rickets and pellagra in children.
+An enriched flour contains niacin, thiamin, iron and riboflavin, the B vitamins and minerals which have been determined to aid in the prevention of diseases such as rickets and pellagra in children.

 As a company, we are committed to uphold the legendary virtues of King Arthur.
 Integrity and honesty are our key business principles.
 We are also committed to a hands-on relationship with our customers.
 We are fundamentally a flour company.
 We're all passionate about baking here and we believe in helping bakers achieve the best quality products that they can.
 To that end, we offer bakeries our technical knowledge and support, our point of sale materials, and the best flour that money can buy.